SpencerDawkins/net-collab-rqmts/draft-kwbdgrr-tsvwg-net-collab-rqmts.md

 Wireless networks including 5G and WLAN inherently experience large variations in link quality over sub-RTT intervals and on the other hand applications such as interactive media demand both low latency and high bandwidth.

+Superior service during adverse network events can be achieved by the sender conveying packet behavior preferences to the network for packets within a single UDP 4-tuple flow.
+During adverse network events this allows the network to be informed about the least-impactful packets to drop (or delay) in the same UDP 4-tuple flow.
+Without such signaling, the network can only indiscriminately drop (or delay) packets.
+With such capability, loss-tolerant and delay-tolerant transport protocols such as RTP, QUIC {{?RFC9000}}, and Unreliable QUIC {{?RFC9221}} can inform the network and provide a superior end user experience.

+## Rationale for Per-packet Metadata

-Maximizing network utilization and end user experience under such conditions is challenging.
+Maximizing network utilization and end user experience under adverse network conditions is challenging.
 Factors that affect wireless networks include change in channel conditions, interference between proximate cells, and end user mobility.
 These variations in link quality can be in the order of a millisecond or less